 The manufacturing industry has undergone a lot of changes lately.
-Whether it’s a global pandemic, resource shortages, or supply chain disruptions, manufacturers have shown their resilience towards whatever’s thrown their way.
+Whether it’s a global pandemic, resource shortages, or supply chain disruptions, manufacturers have shown their resilience toward whatever’s thrown their way.
 But there is still one major change that is looming—a changing buyer (customer) demographic.
-As the current generation of purchasers heads towards retirement, they will be replaced by buyers with different expectations.
+As the current generation of purchasers heads toward retirement, they will be replaced by buyers with different expectations.

 Being proactive in adapting to this shift will be critical for attracting and maintaining customer relationships and ultimately impact long-term profitability.
 That’s why we’re going to explain the impact this change will have on manufacturers and how to prepare for it.

 The current buying positions are typically held by baby boomers, but last year 6 million more of them retired than the year before.
 It won’t be long until those positions are all held by a new generation, and the way business is done will need to change along with them.
 Traditionally sales are done over the phone, in person, and were aided by an extensive physical parts catalog.
 Those methods will have to evolve as younger buyers begin filling those positions.

 The retirement of baby boomers also brings with it a loss of massive amounts of tribal knowledge.
 Tribal knowledge isn’t easy to transfer and will leave companies scrambling once those employees are gone.
 It generally consists of technical, process, or product information that’s only stored in someone’s memory.
 Being proactive in combating this means there needs to be a process put in place to record the information, and younger workers need to be phased in, so they gain some of that knowledge as well.